ekailabs/our-manifesto/Vision.md

 # Our Vision

-Increase the GDP of the agentic economy.
+Increase the GDP of the intelligence economy.